 - Re-entry Orientation: Sunday, January 25, 2015 (4:30- 6:30 pm)

 - Follow application procedures for your host institution.
 The deadline will differ per institution, but will usually ask for your passport copy, OSU transcript, bank statements, etc.

 - Receive your acceptance packet from your host institution.

-- Check your Student Center on Buckeye Link to ensure you are enrolled in the “IS 5797” course at OSU as a placeholder for your term abroad.
-OIA will enroll you in this class closer to your departure dates.
+- Check your Student Center on Buckeye Link to ensure you are enrolled in the “BA 5797” course at OSU as a placeholder for your term abroad.

 - Prepare for departure.